finaud/Vitae-Backend/README.md

 deploying the model (we tried different workarounds for 5 hours).
 We then tried DigitalOcean, but multiple email addresses we used had their accounts automatically locked for some strange reason.
-We finally were able to get a DigitalOcean droplet running, but once again were able to deploy everything but the model (we figured it was some problem with the pytorch library).
+We finally were able to get a DigitalOcean droplet running, but once again were able to deploy everything but the model (we figured it was some problem with the fastai library).
 Next was Heroku;
 setup went smoothly, but we were unable to deploy yet again.
 We finally settled on just running the back-end on locally on one of our computers since our time could be used more productively elsewhere.